Tim Anderson Preview, Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Tim Anderson and his .364 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Eduardo Rodriguez and the Detroit Tigers at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Tim Anderson and his .386 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starting pitcher Reese Olson and the Detroit Tigers at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-In his previous game, he went 1-for-6 with a triple and two RBI against the Orioles.
+He had a one-hit showing in his previous game (1-for-3) against the Tigers.

 Tim Anderson Game Info & Props vs. the Tigers